 Unlike the other editing sliders, the temperature will be preset to a large number.
 This is because it relates to actual temperature.

 - If your image is too blue, slide the slider to the right.
-You will notice the blue disperse and yellow increase.
+You will notice the blue disperse and the yellow increase.

 - If your image is too yellow, slide the slider to the left.
 You will notice the yellow disperse and the blue increase.